CCOMJHC/WIBL/UploadServer/README.md

 At first, you will only see the "amazon-cloudwatch-agent.log" log stream.
-This log stream is just the log for the CloudWatch agent itself, which is running on your EC2 instance and is responsible for copying rotated access and console longs to CloudWatch; this is useful for monitoring whether and when copying of these log entries to CloudWatch occurs.
+This log stream is just the log for the CloudWatch agent itself, which is running on your EC2 instance and is responsible for copying rotated access and console logs to CloudWatch; this is useful for monitoring whether and when copying of these log entries to CloudWatch occurs.
 Once either console.log or access.log have been rotated and archived at least once, log entries for these log files will appear in the "console.log" or "access.log" log streams.
 The figure below shows an excerpt of log entries for "access.log" (the IP address of each log entry has been redacted):